 Examples of Oregon Nursing Home Neglect

-Any form of nursing home neglect could result in serious personal injuries or the wrongful death of a resident.
+Any form of neglect could result in serious personal injuries or the wrongful death of a resident.
 This is because residents are already in a vulnerable and compromised position since they need special care, treatment, and attention of a facility like a nursing home.
-There are many possible forms of nursing home neglect which could result in serious injury or death, and some of the following examples include the following:
+There are many possible forms of elder abuse and neglect which could result in serious injury or death, and some of the following examples include the following: